tuwiendsg/MELA/Readme.txt

+This work was partially supported by the European Commission in terms of the CELAR FP7 project (FP7-ICT-2011-8 #317790)

 Updated information and instructions can be found on the new MELA web site at http://tuwiendsg.github.io/MELA/ or in the GitHub Wiki at https://github.com/tuwiendsg/MELA/wiki

 For any research work in which MELA is used, please cite the following articles: